robertcda/itunessearch/README.md

 - Didn’t even attempt to do backward compatibility.
 - Sometimes a thumbnail does not load, it could be due to either the request is timing out or the current logic is unable to update the cell.
 - The UI Design though very basic doesn't look good in iPad portrait mode.
+- Would have created an extension on Error to show error messages especially when there is no network and stuff.

 ## Disclaimer
 I have a nissan release tomorrow(2-Aug) in my project so will not be able to spend much time tomorrow, so hopefully this is sufficient for now.